 Which Types of Damages Can I Collect in a T-Bone Car Accident Case?

-Your T-bone accident lawyer in North Las Vegas will fight on your behalf to try to get you a fair amount of compensation to help you with recovery and moving on with your life.
+Your T-bone car accident attorney in North Las Vegas will fight on your behalf to get you a fair amount of compensation to help you recover and move on with your life.
 Some of the most common types of damages in car accident cases include:

 Loss of Income

-Car accident injuries often leave victims unable to return to work on a temporary or permanent basis.
-When a victim misses work to recover, they are entitled to collect loss of income damages that help them cover living expenses like utility bills, groceries, child care, and more.
+Car accident injuries often leave victims unable to return to work temporarily or permanently.
+When victims miss work to recover, they are entitled to collect loss of income damages that help them cover living expenses like utility bills, groceries, child care, and more.
 Loss of income is typically calculated by multiplying the victim’s hourly wage by the number of hours they missed of work due to their injuries.

 Pain and Suffering